Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 plus an hour at most.
 Once the deadline was met, everyone celebrated with a beer on Friday evening.

-> "But you can't become a professor if you don't do a PhD, and one of your late-
+> "But you can't become a professor if you don't do a PhD, and one of your late-life
-> life goals was becoming a professor!"
+> goals was becoming a professor!"

 If you haven't already read [Rollerball debrief][2], now is a good time to do so.
 TL;DR, creating something original takes a lot of effort and engineering